Lib Tech T.Rice Orca Review

 Stability

-After playing around in the powder, we moved on to evaluating and comparing how stable each board is — especially at higher speeds.
+After playing around in the powder, we evaluated and compared each board's stability — especially at higher speeds.
 For this metric, also worth 20% of the total score for each snowboard, we went to the steep groomers and really opened up the throttle.
 The Orca did very well for its exceptional stability in most snow conditions.

-No matter how fast we pushed it with this board, it never gave us any cause for concern.
-As mentioned above, it cuts through chop with ease and isn't prone to any sort of speed wobble at all.
+No matter how fast we pushed it, the Orca never gave us any cause for concern.
+It cuts through chop with ease and isn't prone to any sort of speed wobble at all.

 Playfulness